skybldev/video-lqr/README.md

 ### What is this?

-I have written a script that automates that process, by:
+This script that automates that process, by:

 1. Splitting a video into its individual frames as .png files using ffmpeg
 2. Running imagemagick's `-liquid-rescale` on all of them